17 Myths You Shouldn’t Believe About Fitness After 50

 Myth: Squats will wreck my knees

 There’s a reason so many trainers say their favorite exercise is a squat.
 “Properly performed squats will not result in knee pain or injury—they’re one of the staples of a well-rounded exercise program that can help you get a stronger lower body,” says Christina Prevett, MScPT, CSCS, PhD(c), and owner of Stave Off, a fitness facility.
+(Check out these easy exercises seniors can do at home.)

 Myth: I can’t exercise, I have “bone on bone” arthritis.